Security

 • Feedback on platform requirements and interfaces

-• Insights into the operational concept (ConOps)
+• Insights into the concept of operations (ConOps)

 • Strengthening payload development in Germany